 As far as cooking goes, St. Patty’s day may just be my favorite day of the year.
-I mean really – I get to play with beer and Irish Cream and whiskey!
-And where that may be normal for me for the week of St. Patrick’s Day on the blog, you can’t judge me ;D It’s an excuse for me to go to the liquor store and purchase fancy beers that I know nothing about, skip merrily down the aisles restocking the whiskey supply and make fun of the college kids that are laid out on the street by 9:30 in the morning!
+I mean really.
+I get to play with beer and Irish Cream and whiskey!
+And where that may be normal for me, for the week of St. Patrick’s Day on the blog, you can’t judge me.
+It’s an excuse for me to go to the liquor store and purchase fancy beers that I know nothing about, skip merrily down the aisles restocking the whiskey supply and make fun of the college kids that are laid out on the street by 9:30 in the morning!

 These cupcakes were made with Kerrygold butter – something I am quickly falling in love with.
 It’s so creamy and smooth.
 For those familiar with my frugal side, it should say a lot when I put Kerrygold butter on the table as the special butter for bread at dinner.
-Baking with something like this really makes for a creamier batter – and it translates well to the finished product.
+Baking with something like this really makes for a creamier batter.
+And, it translates well to the finished product.
 Plus they sent me adorable little shamrocks, flags, and buttons to get my Irish on!
 How fun 😀

 For the cupcakes:

-- 1/2 cup butter, softenend
+- 1/2 cup butter - softenend

-- 4 egg whites, allow to sit for 30 minutes at room temp after seperating
+- 4 egg whites - allow to sit for 30 minutes at room temp after seperating

 - 2 cups flour

-- 1 teas baking powder
+- 1 tsp baking powder

-- 1/2 teas baking soda
+- 1/2 tsp baking soda

-- 1/2 teas salt
+- 1/2 tsp salt

 - 1 3/4 cups sugar

-- 3 tbs Irish Cream Liqueur
+- 3 tbsp Irish Cream Liqueur

-- 1 teas vanilla
+- 1 tsp vanilla

 - 1 1/2 cups buttermilk

-- 3 oz bittersweet chocolate, melted and cooled
+- 3 oz bittersweet chocolate - melted and cooled

 For the Irish Cream Ganache: